dodgymike/hackrf-wiki/FAQ.md

 3. Correct it.
 There are various ways of removing the DC offset in software.
 However, these techniques may degrade parts of the signal that are close to 0 Hz.
 It may look better, but that doesn't necessarily mean that it is better from the standpoint of a demodulator algorithm, for example.
 Still, correcting the DC offset is often a good choice.

+## Purchasing HackRF

+### A:
-## Where can I buy HackRF?
+Where can I buy HackRF?

 ### Q:
 HackRF is designed and manufactured by Great Scott Gadgets.
 Please see [http://greatscottgadgets.com/hackrf/](http://greatscottgadgets.com/hackrf/) for availability.
+HackRF is open source hardware, so you could also build your own.